realtnt/web-starter-level-one/README.md

 # Level One Web Application Starter Codebase

-This is a starter codebase for building Level One web applications.
-It uses
+This is a starter codebase for building plain text web applications.
+It uses:

 * `Ruby` (the language)
 * `RSpec` (the testing tool)